IceHe/lib/java/cmd/java.md

     - By default, this file is created in the current working directory and named `hs_err_pidpid.log` where pid is the identifier of the process that caused the error.
 - _The following example shows how to set the default log file (note that the identifier of the process is specified as `%p`) :_
     - `-XX :ErrorFile=./hs_err_pid%p.log`
-- If the file can’t be created in the specified directory (due to insufficient space, a permission problem, or another issue),
+- If the file can't be created in the specified directory (due to insufficient space, a permission problem, or another issue),
     - then the file is created in the temporary directory for the operating system :
         - Oracle Solaris, Linux, and macOS : The temporary directory is `/tmp`.